grimme-lab/xtb_docs/source/optimization.rst

 Example 2: Cp⁻
 ------------------

 The second example is a geometry optimization of Cp⁻.
-The input coordinates are far from a planar structure and are given in ``TURBOMOLE`` format as ``coord`` file
+The input coordinates are far from a planar structure and are given in ``TURBOMOLE`` format as ``coord`` file.

 .. code:: bash